Wonderfully tasty and fluffy almond flour pancakes are low carb, keto and gluten-free. It’s a very easy recipe, too!

 I am amazed at how tasty, fluffy and tender these almond flour pancakes are.
-They are low carb, gluten free, and – most importantly – delicious!
+They are low carb, gluten-free, and – most importantly – so delicious!

 Are almond flour pancakes low in carbs?